Wednesday, July 27, 2011

 Until senior year of high school.
 We went to prom as friends and within 3 months, we were dating.

-Six and a half years later, on Christmas eve, he proposed at CafĂ© Intermezzo completely blindsiding me.
+Six and a half years later, on Christmas eve, he proposed at Café Intermezzo completely blindsiding me.
 It didn't matter.
 I said yes.
 He had hand picked every aspect of my engagement ring out, "borrowed" one of my rings to obtain my finger size, and asked my dad behind my back.
 (What was I suppose to say?
 No????)

 When we started planning, I was going for something plain and simple.
 Now our wedding can be described in these five words: pink, blue, lace, flowers, vintage.
 Oh - with some awesome black and white photography thrown in!
 (Did I mention the cupcakes???!)

-Our wedding day will be 3/10/12!
 Feel free to follow our blog as we prepare for the biggest, most important day in our relationship thus far!

 Florals